pchaudhari23/Software_Notes/7. Programming concepts, Tools & Technologies/Data structures & Algorithms.md

-Data Structures: It is a format of storing and organizing data in order to access or modify it efficiently.
+- Data Structures: It is a format of storing and organizing data in order to access or modify it efficiently.
-Need of data structures:

 - Data structures are formed and stored in main memory (RAM) at runtime, when program is being executed.
 - We structure the data and develope algorithms to access or modify them quickly and efficiently.
 - We also structure the data to reduce the memory requirements of the program.

----

-Algorithms:

 - An algorithm is a sequence of actions which are taken to solve a problem.
 - Depending on a particular problem, a particular data structure is choosen and an algorithm is applied on that data structure to solve the problem.

----

-Data structures vs Database:

-- Data structure reside in primary memory at program runtime.
+- Data structures vs Database: Data structure reside in primary memory at program runtime.
 They are temperory.
 - Database exisits in secondary memory and is permanent.

 ---

 Types of data structures:

-1.Linear and non-linear
+1. Linear and non-linear
-2.Homogeneous and non homogeneous

    - Linear data structures: Arrays, Stack, Queue, Linked list
    - Non linear data structures: Tree, Graph

----

-Structures:
+2. Homogeneous and non homogeneous

 - Arrays
 - Stacks